-The developmental mouse anatomy ontology has subsequently been substantially extended and refined in a collaborative effort between EMAP and the Gene Expression Database (GXD) project [http://www.informatics.jax.org/expression.shtml (www.informatics.jax.org/expression.shtml)], part of the Mouse Genome Informatics (MGI) resource at The Jackson Laboratory.
-Both GXD and the Edinburgh Mouse Atlas of Gene Expression (EMAGE) database project [http://www.emouseatlas.org/emage/home.php (www.emouseatlas.org/emage/home.php)] currently use this anatomy ontology to describe patterns of gene expression in the mouse embryo.
+The mouse developmental anatomy ontology has been substantially extended and refined over many years in a collaborative effort between EMAP and the Gene Expression Database (GXD) project (www.informatics.jax.org/expression.shtml), part of the Mouse Genome Informatics (MGI) resource at The Jackson Laboratory.
+The ontology continues to be maintained and expanded by GXD.

 - All instances for a given anatomical entity are presented as a single term, together with the first and last (i.e. start and end) Theiler stage at which the entity is considered to be present in the developing embryo.

 - Anatomical entities are presented in a hierarchical format that allows multiple parentage for a given entity (i.e. as a directed acyclic graph).

 - The urinary and reproductive systems have been extensively revised and refined by curators from the GenitoUrinary Development Molecular Anatomy Project (GUDMAP).

 - Bard JBL, Kaufman MH, Dubreuil C, Brune RM, Burger A, Baldock RA, Davidson DR (1998).
-An internet-accessible database of mouse developmental anatomy based on a systematic nomenclature.]
+An internet-accessible database of mouse developmental anatomy based on a systematic nomenclature.
 Mech Dev 74, 111-120.

-- Little MH, Brennan J, Georgas K, Davies JA, Davidson DR, Baldock RA, Beverdam A, Bertram JF, Capel B, Chiu HS, Clements D, Cullen-McEwen L, Fleming J, Gilbert T, Herzlinger D, Houghton D, Kaufman MH, Kleymenova E, Koopman PA, Lewis AG, McMahon AP, Mendelsohn CL, Mitchell EK, Rumballe BA, Sweeney DE, Valerius MT, Yamada G, Yang Y, Yu J (2007). [http://www.emouseatlas.org/emap/about/PDF/Little_murineGT.pdf A high-resolution anatomical ontology of the developing murine genitourinary tract.]
+- Little MH, Brennan J, Georgas K, Davies JA, Davidson DR, Baldock RA, Beverdam A, Bertram JF, Capel B, Chiu HS, Clements D, Cullen-McEwen L, Fleming J, Gilbert T, Herzlinger D, Houghton D, Kaufman MH, Kleymenova E, Koopman PA, Lewis AG, McMahon AP, Mendelsohn CL, Mitchell EK, Rumballe BA, Sweeney DE, Valerius MT, Yamada G, Yang Y, Yu J (2007).
+A high-resolution anatomical ontology of the developing murine genitourinary tract.
 Gene Exp Patterns 7, 680-99.